nocomplexity/FreeAndOpenMachineLearning/architecture.md

 ![Machine Learning Architecture Building Blocks](/images/ml-reference-architecture.png)

-Conceptual overview of machine learning reference architecture
+Conceptual overview of machine learning reference architecture.

 Since this simplified machine learning reference architecture is far from complete it is recommended to consider e.g. the following questions